mwarkentin/frontendstyleguide/js.md

         $items.addClass('foo').show();
         baz = "b";

-* jQuery: Cache or chain selections.
+* jQuery: Cache or chain selections (this also helps with legibility).

     **No**